MisturaDev/Multi-App/README.md

 ## Acknowledgement

-This project was developed as part of a **Bincom Dev Center** training.
-Special thanks to the Bincom team for the learning experience.
+Special thanks to the **Bincom Dev Center team** for the learning experience.

 ## Developer